googlebleh/18349-f16-tbrunner/README.md

 Prerequisites
 -------------
-An environment set up to run 18-349's testbench setup.
-See the **Lab 0
+- Python >= 2.7
-    handout, Appendix A** for detailed setup instructions.
+- An environment set up to run 18-349's testbench setup.
+See the **Lab 0 handout, Appendix A** for detailed setup instructions.

 Usage